specify/webportal-installer/README.md

 1. Decide on a non root account to use for the update process, log in to it and download this repository.
 It is easiest if the account has sudo privileges.
+1. The account will need to be added to the tomcat7 group.

+    `sudo adduser USERNAME tomcat7`

-1. The account will need to be added to the tomcat7 group. `sudo adduser USERNAME tomcat7`.
-If you are logged in as that user, you will need to relog for the shell to pick up on this change.
+1. If you are logged in as that user, you will need to relog for the shell to pick up on this change.

+    `exit` and log in.

-1. Use `sudo visudo` to give the tomcat7 group the ability to restart Tomcat by adding the line:
+1. Use to give the tomcat7 group the ability to restart Tomcat.

+    `sudo visudo`

+    Add this line:

     `%tomcat7 ALL=(ALL) NOPASSWD: /usr/sbin/invoke-rc.d tomcat7 restart`

 1. Edit `Makefile` changing `INSTALL_DIR` to a directory in a location writable by the chosen account.
 A recommend value can be used by uncommenting the line `INSTALL_DIR := $(HOME)/specify-solr`.

 1. Make the directory pointed to by `SOLR_HOME` a link to `INSTALL_DIR`.
-There is a make target for this: `sudo make symlink`.
 This only needs to be done once unless either of those directories are changed.
+There is a make target for this.

+    `sudo make symlink`.

-1. Use the Specify Data Export tool to create a Web Portal export zip file (someone can expand on this) for each collection to be hosted in the portal.
+1. Use the Specify Data Export tool to create a Web Portal export zip file for each collection to be hosted in the portal.

 1. Copy the zip files into the `specify_exports` directory in this directory.
 The copied files should be given names that are suitable for use in URLs; so no spaces, capital letters, slashes or other problematic characters.
 E.g. `kufish.zip`

-1. Build the SOLR app: `make clean && make`.
+1. Build the SOLR app.

+    `make clean && make`.

-1. Install the Tomcat context file. `sudo make install-context-file`.
+1. Install the Tomcat context file.
 This step requires root and needs only be done once unless `SOLR_HOME` is changed.

+    `sudo make install-context-file`

-1. Run `make update` to move the configured portal into place and restart Tomcat.
+1. There is an `update` target to move the configured portal into place and restart Tomcat.

+    `make update`

 1. Verify the portal is working by visiting `http://your.server:8080/specify-solr`.

-1. Install a crontab as the update user to execute `make && make update` on a periodic schedule.
-An example crontab can be generated with `make example.crontab` and installed with `crontab example.crontab`.
-This example uses a period of ten minutes.
+1. Install a cron job as to execute `make && make update` on a periodic schedule.
+An example crontab can be generated as follows and checks for updates with a period of 10 minutes.

+    `make example.crontab`
+    `crontab example.crontab`

 1. Now when new exports are copied into `specify_exports` the portal will be automatically updated the next time the cron job runs.
 The last update time is shown on the main page.